 Deborah is another familiar judge, with two chapters in the book of Judges devoted to her.
 There are some noteworthy facts about her:

-1) She is the only female judge in the entire book.
+First, she is the only female judge in the entire book.
 This was very counter-cultural for the day—and very cool!

-2) She was the only judge who actually “held court”—which would be consistent with our modern understanding of what a judge does.
+Second, she was the only judge who actually “held court”—which would be consistent with our modern understanding of what a judge does.

-3) She was also a prophetess.
+Third, she was also a prophetess.
 Although there are many prophets listed in the Bible, there are only seven prophetesses (a female prophet).
 They are:

 - Miriam (Moses and Aaron’s sister), Exodus 15:20